Strong law of large numbers for a branching random walk among Bernoulli traps: Proof of the lower bound

 Recall that $A>0$ thus far has been arbitrary.
 Choose $A$ small enough so as to satisfy

 Then, by the assumptions in \eqref{eqmt1}, the right-hand side of \eqref{eqpart24} is superexponentially small in $n$.

 \textbf{\underline{Part 3}: Growth inside the huge clearing}

-This part of the proof is similar to the corresponding parts in \cite{O2021} and \cite{O2024}, because over the remaining time interval $[\lfloor(1+\delta_2)m(n)\rfloor,n]$, we will only count the particles whose ancestral lines at time $\lfloor(1+\delta_2)m(n)\rfloor$ are in the two-site set $\{x_0,x_0+\mathbf{e}_1\}$, where $x_0$ is as in \eqref{eqgt} (conditional on the event $G_n$, we are guaranteed to have at least one such particle), and over $[\lfloor(1+\delta_2)m(n)\rfloor,n]$ do not escape the clearing $B(x_0,R(m(n)))$.
-Clearly, such particles do not `feel' the presence of traps, and hence their growth does not depend on whether the traps solely suppress the branching, or apply soft killing or hard killing.
+This part of the proof is similar to the corresponding parts in \cite{O2021} and \cite{O2024}, because over the remaining time interval $[\lfloor(1+\delta_2)m(n)\rfloor,n]$, we will only count the particles whose ancestral lines at time $\lfloor(1+\delta_2)m(n)\rfloor$ are in the two-site set $\{x_0,x_0+\mathbf{e}_1\}$, where $x_0$ is as in \eqref{eqgt}, and over $[\lfloor(1+\delta_2)m(n)\rfloor,n]$ do not escape the clearing $B(x_0,R(m(n)))$.
+Clearly, such particles do not `feel' the presence of traps, and hence their growth does not depend on whether the traps solely suppress the branching, or apply soft or hard killing.
 Here, with the aim of a strong law in mind, we not only show that the probability of the `unwanted' events go to zero as $n\to\infty$ but also estimate the rate of convergence to zero of these probabilities.

 Let $\varepsilon>0$, fix $\alpha>0$, and for $n>1$, define the events

 The constant $\alpha$ in the definition of $D_n$ will play a role in the final part of the proof in Section~\ref{part4}.

 Set $c(\omega)=1/P^\omega(S)$, and start with the estimate